 Step 2 – Copy a link for Guests to access the task.

-In the Recipient tab, the link for providing access to the task for non-Fluix users is automatically generated.
-This link can be manually regenerated if necessary upon clicking the Re-generate Link button.
+• You may share the public link for providing access to the task for non-Fluix users.
+Such links are automatically generated, however, you can manually regenerate them if necessary upon clicking the Re-generate Link button.

 Step 3 – Decide on the task or action that will follow the Guest task.